Follow the Watts

 The Thesis in 60 Seconds

 AI infrastructure requires power.
 Power takes years to secure.
-Five companies positioned early and now hold $67 billion in contracted revenue from hyperscalers.
-The market values them at $20-25 billion combined while valuing speculative AI plays with zero revenue at similar or higher multiples.
-Either the contracts are worthless, or the market is mispricing who actually benefits from AI infrastructure buildout.
-This thesis argues it's the latter, acknowledges what could prove it wrong, and provides the milestones to track.
+Four companies positioned early and now hold $57 billion in contracted infrastructure revenue from hyperscalers.
+Two adjacent players selling GPU compute add another $30 billion.
+The market values all six at $70-75 billion combined while speculative AI plays with zero revenue trade at similar or higher multiples.
+Either the contracts are worthless, or the market is still catching up to who actually benefits from AI infrastructure buildout.
+This thesis argues it's the latter, distinguishes infrastructure from compute, acknowledges what could prove it wrong, and provides the milestones to track.

 01